 The Australian Library and Information Association is the national professional organisation for the Australian library and information services sector.
 Together we seek to empower the profession through the development, promotion, and delivery of quality library and information services to the nation, through leadership, advocacy, and mutual professional support.
 For more information on the Australian Library and Information Association please visit alia.org.au

 Nordic Game Day 2015 is a cooperation between the Nordic Libraries working with computer games and the Nordic Game Institute.
-The goal is to have public libraries all over the Nordic region put extra focus on games as a medium – both physical board games and digital games – for just one day.
+This event became Nordic Game Week in 2017.
+Their goal is to have public libraries all over the Nordic region put extra focus on games as a medium – both physical board games and digital games – for this week.
 This is to show the patrons and the world that games are an established medium that belongs in the libraries now and in the future.
-For more information about Nordic Game Day please visit nordicgameday.wordpress.com.
+For more information about Nordic Game Week please visit nordicgameday.wordpress.com.

 L’Associazione Italiana Biblioteche